Winter has settled in, and this time of the year can also bring an increase in injuries caused by falls, slips and trips.

 Other common areas where falls, slips and trips occur are sidewalks and parking ramps.
 Encourage your co-workers to wear proper footwear, and apply sand and salt to the areas as frequently as needed.
 It’s also helpful to recommend using appropriate passageways.

 The benefit of everyone looking out for potential hazards is a safer place to work.
-An action that may only take a minute to perform may save an employee months of recovery.
+An action that may only take a minute to perform may save you months of recovery.

 Posted In Health Information, Healthy Living, Senior Services, Workplace Health